NoFap Premature Ejaculation: Can NoFap Help With PE?

 PE Medications (Off-Label)

-These medications work by inhibiting the reuptake of serotonin, which is when the neurotransmitter is reabsorbed by the cells that created it.
-This leads to an increase in serotonin in your body.
+A final option may be SSRI (selective serotonin reuptake inhibitor) antidepressants.
+These medications work by inhibiting the reuptake of serotonin in the brain — when the neurotransmitter (brain chemical) is reabsorbed by the cells that released it.

 SSRIs are typically first-line treatments for depression, but delayed ejaculation is one of the side effects.
 Consequently, they’re sometimes prescribed off-label to treat premature ejaculation.
+(Off-label use means a medication is prescribed for something it’s not specifically FDA-approved for.)

 SSRIs that may be prescribed for premature ejaculation include: